kontainapp/km/payloads/python/README.md

 In this directory we build cpython (Python interpreter written in C, the default one) as a KM payload.

-The process includes cloning python git repo, patching python config, and building python.km, using MUSL-based runtime.
+The process includes cloning python git repo and building python.km, using MUSL-based runtime.

-We also support building a Docker container with pythin.km and pushing it to Azure Container Registry.
+We also support building a Docker container with python.km and pushing it to Azure Container Registry.

 ## Building python as a KM payload